EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 [Step 19: 3D print mounts.](https://redhawk989.github.io/EyeTrackVR/full-build-guide/#step-19-3d-print-mounts)

-## Step 1: Read the [Things to know before you start](https://redhawk989.github.io/EyeTrackVR/things-to-know) guide.
+## Step 1: Make sure your have read the [Things to know before you start](https://redhawk989.github.io/EyeTrackVR/things-to-know) guide.
 This will give you a basic overview of the project's status and what to expect currently.

 ## Step 2: Order all the parts listed on our [Parts list](https://redhawk989.github.io/EyeTrackVR/parts-list/)